 This will depend on a few things.
 If you follow the nutrition plan, I believe you will definitely lose weight with 80 Day Obsession.

-If you do NOT follow the nutrition plan, you could even gain weight with 80 Day Obsession, as you won’t be losing as much fat, but you’ll be gaining muscle (which, as we all know, weighs more than fat).
+If you do NOT follow the nutrition plan, you could even gain weight with 80 Day Obsession, as you won’t be losing as much fat, but you’ll be gaining muscle.
 The scale could go up but assuming you’re not over-eating, you’ll still lose inches and get stronger and feel better.

 Another factor to losing weight with 80 Day Obsession will be how close you already are to your goal weight. if you have quite a bit of weight to lose, you’re going to lose more than someone who is close to their goal weight, as I was.